DeeNewcum/CGI-Carp-WarningsToBrowser/README.md

     use if $is_dev, 'CGI::Carp::WarningsToBrowser';

-The author feels that it's important to expose warnings as early as possible in the software development lifecycle, preferably by the same developer who created them, as part of the "[shift left](https://devopedia.org/shift-left)" effort.

 # HANDLING ERRORS

-This module does not handle fatal errors, because [CGI::Carp](https://metacpan.org/pod/CGI%3A%3ACarp) seems to do an adequate job at that task.
+This module does not handle fatal errors, because [CGI::Carp](https://metacpan.org/pod/CGI%3A%3ACarp) does an adequate job at that task.

 # COMPATIBILITY